<Home/Articles/A guide to Paris’ best arrondissements

 The narrow cobblestone streets of the 3rd Arrondissement are easy to get lost in.
 Brimming with activity, al fresco coffee shops and fashion-forward concept stores, this medieval-tinged labyrinth is also known as the Haut Marais.
 Some excellent museums are to be found here, housed in magnificent 17th-century mansions that are a joy to explore in themselves.
 Don’t miss the Picasso Museum and the Musée Carnavalet, which tells the glittering story of Paris down through the ages.
 When you feel hungry, head to the Marché des Enfants Rouges, Paris’ oldest covered market that today sizzles with international street food stalls.

-Musée Carnavalet of Paris, France
+Musée Carnavalet of Paris, France; one of the best arrondissements

 4th Arrondissement – For magical bridges and artworks old and new